epochjs/epoch/README.md

 ];
 ```

-The bar chart will create groups of bars that share a like `x` value for each independent value present in the data.
-Currently
+The bar chart will create groups of bars that share a like `x` value for each independent value present in the values array.
-only grouped bar charts are available but we're planning on adding *stacked* and *normalized stacked* charts soon!
+Currently only grouped bar charts are available but we're planning on adding *stacked* and *normalized stacked* charts soon!

 Next, let's take a look at the markup and scripting required to display our bar data: